JinRcn/SRD-RE/README.md

    -phred 33: The Phred quality score encoding (33 for Illumina 1.8+).
 [Default: 33]

    -qual_cutoff 20: The quality cutoff for base calling.
+[Default: 20]

 For Visium